NHOrus/srwq-compilation/episode-24.md

 You enter the room and flop down on the bunk.
 Lefina looks increasingly concerned.
 "Ms. Tarask, the captain wouldn't say who you are or what your relationship with the EFA was.
 Given your... actions earlier, I have to ask... what exactly are you?"

 "I'm Katina Tarask.
 It's what I am."

 "I'm not sure I-"

 You stand up and look straight into her eyes.
 "They call me The Thunderous Fury.
 When they need something recovered, they send the Cry Wolves.
 When they need someone dead, they send Beowulf.
 When they need something ground into dust, they send me."

-"Er...I see."
+"Er...
+I see."

 "Intimidated?"